NabiKAZ/Instagram-API-wiki/Dependencies.md

 composer require mgp25/instagram-php
 ```

-or if you want latest commits:
+or if you want latest commits (at your own risk):

 ```
-composer require mgp25/instagram-php
+composer require mgp25/instagram-php dev-master
 ```

 ## Dockerfile